19th June, 2024

 Having pleural plaques doesn't mean you will get other asbestos lung diseases, but the fact you have pleural plaques means you have been exposed to significant quantities of asbestos and therefore lung cancer or mesothelioma may develop.

-People don't get ill the moment they inhale an asbestos fibre, it can take decades before asbestos-related illnesses develop.
+People don't get ill the moment they inhale an asbestos fibre.
+It can take years, often decades, before asbestos-related illnesses develop.

 Most asbestos-related diseases take around 20-30 years to develop following exposure.
 Although, after heavy and intense asbestos exposure, it could be as quick as 5 years.